 Over 1,200 people from 91 countries registered to take part in the webinar and were invited to submit questions related to the themes discussed.
 The experts were able to answer some of them during the session, but one hour was not enough time to cover all the topics that arose.

 In addition of the conversation generated on the webinar (here you are the recording), we you can also find below a selection of the remaining questions, together with answers from the best-qualified speaker to respond to each.

 Richard has been working in the sport marketing and entertainment business since 1989.
 He has worked for global brands such as Canon, Philips, Omega, ABN AMRO, Heineken and Unilever, across a variety of sport and events including the FIFA World Cup, UEFA Champions League, Formula 1, Volvo Ocean Race, PGA European golf tour, the Ryder Cup, Wimbledon, Roland Garros and the Olympic Games.
-Richard is now a freelance marketing consultant advising brands and sport organizations and professor of Sport Marketing at the Johan Cruyff Institute in Amsterdam.
+Richard is currently the Director of Sponsorships and Sales Partners at Vitesse FC and professor of Sport Marketing at the Johan Cruyff Institute in Amsterdam.

 Richard is currently the International Business Director at Inter since July 2015.
 He is responsible for managing the Club’s business & activities in international markets outside of Europe, including marketing, tours, sponsorships, business development & media.